frontity/docs/docs/architecture/README.md

 # 🏗 Architecture

-In Frontity projects, WordPress is used as a [headless CMS](https://css-tricks.com/what-is-a-headless-cms/) and _Frontity uses the WP REST-API to generate the final HTML (with React)_ displayed in the browser.
+In Frontity projects, WordPress is used as a [headless CMS](https://css-tricks.com/what-is-a-headless-cms/).
+Frontity uses data from the WP REST-API and generates the final HTML that is displayed in the browser using React.
 This means that WordPress is merely used for managing the content.

 A Frontity project will always require two servers:

-- A **WordPress Server (PHP)**
+1. A **WordPress Server (PHP)**, either:
-  - Apache or Nginx web server running PHP
+    - An Apache or Nginx web server running PHP
-  - Hosted software-as-a-service (SaaS) platform with WordPress such as WordPress.com
+    - A hosted software-as-a-service (SaaS) platform with WordPress such as WordPress.com
-- A **Frontity Server (Node.js)**
+2. A **Frontity Server (Node.js)**, either:
-  - Server running Node.js
+    - A server running Node.js
-  - Hosted function-as-a-service (FaaS) platform allowing serverless computing such as AWS Lambda or Netlify functions
+    - A hosted function-as-a-service (FaaS) platform allowing serverless computing, such as AWS Lambda or Netlify functions

-Taking this into account, there are two main **[Frontity Modes](https://excalidraw.com/#json=5295841782792192,H5-J_CUaq_wM0KYYacHysg)** (architectures or configurations), recommended for Frontity projects:
+There are then two main **[Frontity Modes](https://excalidraw.com/#json=5295841782792192,H5-J_CUaq_wM0KYYacHysg)** (architectures or configurations) that can be used to implement Frontity projects:

 - [**Decoupled mode**](decoupled-mode.md)
 - [**Embedded mode**](embedded-mode.md)

-Depending on the mode, the **main domain** (e.g. `www.domain.com`) will be connected to the Wordpress/PHP Server (_Embedded_) or to the Frontity/Node.js server (_Decoupled_).
-The main domain is the one used by users to access the HTML of the site.
+Depending on the mode used, the **main domain** (e.g. `www.domain.com`) will be connected either to the Wordpress/PHP Server _(in Embedded mode)_ or to the Frontity/Node.js server _(in Decoupled mode)_.
+The main domain is the one used by site visitors to access the HTML of the site.

-The other server will get a secondary role and its domain can be either a separate domain (e.g. `project-d418mhwf5.vercel.app`) or a sub-domain (e.g. `wp.domain.com`).
+The other server will get a secondary role and its domain can be either a **separate domain** (e.g. `project-d418mhwf5.vercel.app`) or a **sub-domain** of the main domain (e.g. `wp.domain.com`).

-Any Frontity architecture (Decoupled or Embedded Mode) features:
+Both of the two possible Frontity architectures (i.e. Decoupled or Embedded Mode) feature:

 - A _similar distribution of functionality across the servers_
   - WordPress is used as a CMS - to manage the content